secrierlab/CancerG0Arrest/README.md

 ## Prognosis_and_treatment_response_analysis

-This folder contains the code which explores the impact of cellular dormancy on patient prognosis as well as treatment response in scRNA-seq datasets.
+This folder contains the code which explores the impact of cellular dormancy on patient prognosis as well as treatment response in bulk RNA and scRNA-seq datasets.

 - **BulkRNAseqDatasets_PalbociclibTreatmentResponse.R:** performs the comparison of quiescene programme estimates in cancer cell lines before and after Palbociclib treatment
 - **BulkRNAseqDatasets_TreatmentResponse.R:** performs the comparison of quiescence levels in bulkRNA-seq cancer cell line datasets in response to Palbociclib, 5-FU and BRAF inhibition.